 RSI’s Program and Process Review offer, in detail

-***Program and process reviews are designed and conducted to meet the client’s needs.
-They may involve a scan of a given practice in other jurisdictions, with an analysis of key similarities and differences to aid the interpretation of the relevance of other approaches and identify best practices within the field.
-Building on this analysis, the review may continue with a more specific evaluation of the effectiveness of existing processes, and may suggest the adoption of certain best practices, the adaptation of existing processes, or the development of new analytic or decision-making tools.
+Program and process reviews are designed and conducted to meet client’s needs.
+They may involve scans of current practices in other jurisdictions to identify best practices within the field.
+Building on this analysis, the review may continue with more focussed evaluations of the effectiveness of specific processes.
+Recommendations may be made regarding the adoption of certain best practices, the refinement and adaptation of existing processes, or the development of new analytic techniques and decision-making tools.

-What are the benefits of Program and Process Review?
+What are the benefits of a Program and Process Review?

 Clients benefit directly from a program and process review through the greater effectiveness of their risk management approach.
 This can result from an enhanced understanding of their risk assessment processes, including clarity on objectives, and the use of tailored approaches and tools for achieving objectives.
 More generally, improved risk management programs and processes may enhance a regulator’s ability to focus on the most necessary risks and regulated firms, improve relationships with the regulated community, and encourage greater compliance with requirements.
 These improvements improve the management of the risk within society and help build and maintain public trust in the regulator and in the regulated sector.